SpaceTeam/web_ecui_houbolt/README.md

 #### Supercharge Set Format

-A JSON object that needs to have a setpoint and a hysteresis value of type uint8.
+A JSON object that needs to have a setpoint of type int8 and a hysteresis value of type uint8.

 	[{
 		"setpoint": 40,					//int8